TetraSsky/CleanCord/README.md

 - Hide individual servers with a right-click
 - Hide entire folders with a right-click
 - Option to only hide servers when in Streamer Mode
+- Option to also hide servers when using Quick-Switcher (CTRL+K)
 - Manage hidden servers/folders through a clean interface
 - Preserves your hidden items between sessions
 - Completely free and open-source